nicolasaudibert/iHist/README.md

 ## Allowing the use of larger data files
 The default max file size upload is set to 1MB.
 To allow the use of larger input data files, change the value of maxUploadSizeMB in app.R.

 For instance, to set it to 30MB use the following: maxUploadSizeMB <- 30

 ## Set language
 TL;DR: To use the English version of the app, you don't need to do anything.

 The app uses files iHist.html and iHist.labels.txt to define the text displayed.
-These files correspond to files in the 'localization' subfolder named iHist.[Language].html and iHist.[Language].labels.txt The files files iHist.html and iHist.labels.txt included in the root folder repository are duplicated of files iHist.English.html and iHist.English.labels.txt to ensure compatibility with any operating system.
+These files correspond to files in the 'localization' subfolder named iHist.[Language].html and iHist.[Language].labels.txt

+Files iHist.html and iHist.labels.txt included in the root folder repository are duplicated of files iHist.English.html and iHist.English.labels.txt to ensure compatibility with any operating system.

 To use another language, replace iHist.html and iHist.labels.txt with copies of localization files in another language, or use symbolic links to localization files (recommanded).
 To define localization symbolic links on Linux or MacOS, you may use the shell script set_localization_symlinks_iHist.sh with the target language as an argument.